-The Rumi Forum will host this community panel event on Thursday, April 6th 2017 at 6:00 PM.
-Join us for an engaging discussion on civil rights and liberties.
+The Rumi Forum hosted a community panel event on Thursday, April 6th, 2017 that involved an engaging discussion on civil rights and liberties.

 Rumi Forum Presents

 625 Monroe St NE

 Washington, DC 20017